yourpurebredpuppy logo

 6. Stronger temperament than you might think.
 Though Saint Bernards look like huge teddy bears, they are not pushovers to raise and train.
 Some individuals, especially males, are willful and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.
 Some Saint Bernard males are also dominant or aggressive toward other male dogs.

 In other words, you must teach your Saint Bernard to respect you.
-A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Read more about Saint Bernard Training.
+A dog who respects you will do what you say and will stop what he's doing when you tell him "No." Follow my free online training programs.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.